meilisearch/documentation/learn/advanced/indexation.md

 - Make sure you are using the latest [stable version of Meilisearch](https://github.com/meilisearch/meilisearch/releases).
 New releases often include performance improvements that can significantly increase indexation speed.

-- Use a machine with more processor cores.
-Indexation is a memory-intensive and multi-threaded operation.
+- Indexation is a memory-intensive and multi-threaded operation.
 This means **the more memory and processor cores available, the faster Meilisearch will index new documents**.
+When trying to improve indexation speed, using a machine with more processor cores is more effective than increasing RAM.

 - **Bigger HTTP payloads are processed more quickly than smaller payloads**.
 For example, adding the same 100,000 documents in two batches of 50,000 documents will be quicker than adding them in four batches of 25,000 documents.
 By default, Meilisearch sets the maximum payload size to 100MB, but [you can change this value if necessary](/learn/configuration/instance_options.md#payload-limit-size).
 That said, **the bigger the payload is, the higher the memory consumption will be**.
 An instance may crash if it requires more RAM than is currently available in a machine.